 - Politics are uninteresting to me – It’s all so dumb to me.
 I think what a few big wigs in Washington decide has little effect on my life, so I generally don’t pay much attention to it.

 - I enjoy travel hacking – Between my wife and I, we have 51 different accounts for airline, hotel, and credit card reward points.
 Combined, we have over 2 million miles and points for travel.
-I told you I’m cheap.
+We started travelling right after we got moorcroft off of our backs.

 - I want to have a model train set someday – I don’t know why, but I’ve always thought model train sets are so cool.
 I want to build one someday.